Expand description

 target_type: Optimization targetTarget::Concentration: Direct concentration targetsTarget::AUCFromZero: Cumulative AUC from time 0Target::AUCFromLastDose: Interval AUC from last dose

-BestDoseProblem: Main entry point for optimizationBestDoseResult: Output structure with optimal dosesTarget: Enum for concentration vs AUC targetsDoseRange: Dose constraint specification
+BestDosePosterior: Two-stage API entry point (compute posterior, then optimize)BestDoseResult: Output structure with optimal dosesTarget: Enum for concentration vs AUC targetsDoseRange: Dose constraint specification

 Structs§